 One of the Gower Peninsula’s most popular beaches, Port Eynon is safe for swimming and is a magnet for water sports enthusiasts.
 Boating, windsurfing and kitesurfing are enjoyed here.
 The beach is backed by dunes and shrubs and there are campsites and accommodation nearby.
 Port Eynon is a happy place for families, with a stunning landscape and an idyllic village nearby.
-There is a magnificent arc to this beach, which seems to frame the bay, particularly on an ebb tide.
-On this occasion, it was a balmy, hot afternoon, with a fused horizon, due to the heat haze.
-This created an other-worldly atmosphere, dream-like in the warmth, accompanied by the rhythm of the waves.
+There is a magnificent arc to the beach, which seems to frame the bay, particularly on an ebb tide.
+On this occasion it was a balmy, hot afternoon, with the horizon out of focus due to the heat haze.
+This created an other worldly atmosphere, dreamlike in the warmth, accompanied by the rhythm of the waves.
 There is a fine seven mile walk along the coast from here to Rhossili.

 A special place for Dai and Tina.

 Another warm afternoon at Port Eynon on Gower.

 Port Eynon is designed for the holidaymaker.
 The crescent-shaped beach is sandy and everything behind it is there for the benefit of visitors.
 From holiday cottages to a fish ‘n chip shop, from restaurants to gift shops, you will feel well looked after from arrival to departure.
 It’s ironic then that a visit such as mine during this autumn shoulder season should showcase the natural beauty of this place, which of course is why it became so popular as a visitor destination in the first place.